What CVC is Doing on Its Properties

 We’ve prioritized this area because of the combination of immature ash trees and the invasive shrubs that have begun to take over from the perimeter of the old fields.
 This has created a situation where the natural regeneration of native forest habitat will not be able to continue if left on its own.

-Future Work on CVC Properties
+Ongoing Hazard Tree Work on CVC Properties

 Conservation areas not open to the public and adjacent to other properties will receive appropriate ash tree inspections.
 Our staff will assess and prioritize removal on an “as needed” basis to manage hazardous trees.